- Academic Assistance

 - Worship Opportunities and Sunday Observance

-The Academic Skills Center (ASK) offers a number of academic support services which are available to all students.
-These include peer tutoring in most general education courses, assistance in study skills through scheduled workshops and individual instruction, supplemental instruction or evening help sessions in several courses including developmental courses in college writing and mathematics.
-The center also provides specialized services for minority and international students, students with disabilities, students on probation, and students who are provisionally admitted.
-Located in the lower level of the library, the Academic Skills Center is open from 9 a.m. to 9 p.m., Monday through Thursday, and from 9 a.m. to 5 p.m. on Friday.
-Students may schedule appointments at the ASK Center reception desk or by calling extension 6487.
+The Academic Skills Center (ASK) offers a number of academic support services which are available at no additional charge to all students.
+Services include peer tutoring in both core courses and many major courses; assistance in study skills through individual meetings with professional staff, peer mentors, and a variety of resources on our website; tutor-led evening "drop-in" help sessions in several courses; writing assistance by appointment and "drop-in" proofreading in the underclassmen residence halls.
+The ASK Center also provides specialized services for international and ELL students, students with disabilities, students on academic probation, and students who are provisionally admitted.
+Located in the lower level of the library, the ASK Center is open from 8:30 a.m.-5 p.m. and 7-9 p.m.
+Monday through Thursday and from 8:30 a.m.-3:30 p.m. on Friday.
+Students may schedule appointments three ways; they may stop in at the ASK Center reception desk, call ext.
+6487, or complete the online tutor request form on our website.

 All incoming freshman and transfer students who are admitted in good academic standing are eligible for financial aid.
 Continued eligibility for financial aid is dependent upon both good academic standing and satisfactory progress toward graduation, which are monitored at the end of each semester.